josemgdt/rust-lang-book-es/src/ch08-01-vectors.md

 <span class="caption">Listado 8-8: Imprimiendo cada elemento en un vector
 iterando sobre los elementos usando un bucle `for`</span>

-We can also iterate over mutable references to each element in a mutable vector in order to make changes to all the elements.
-The `for` loop in Listing 8-9 will add `50` to each element.
 También podemos iterar sobre referencias mutables a cada elemento en un vector mutable para realizar cambios en todos los elementos.
 El bucle `for` en el Listado 8-9 agregará `50` a cada elemento.